Is Customer Feedback Important to Your Business?

 Corrective Action Needs Internal Feedback

 Just as organizations who want to improve should set up processes to capture external feedback, they should also set up processes to encourage and capture feedback from members inside the organization.
-This could include small improvements, problems with processes, and corrective actions and preventive actions (CAPA).
+This could include small improvements, problems with processes, and Corrective Actions Preventive Actions (CAPA).

 We also have a Kaizen idea log, where recognized problems or potential improvements are listed, but the methods or solutions are not yet known.
 This creates awareness among team members of the issue, spurring discussion and brainstorming from areas outside of where the problem exists — potentially leading to innovative solutions.

 Completed Kaizens are discussed at our regular morning meetings, and then posted on the wall of our kitchenette.
 This communicates the improvements and corrections so that everyone is aware of changes in methods or processes, plus it promotes an atmosphere or culture of improvement.

 Actively looking for problems might seem like a strange way to do business.
-But if you are really interested in satisfying customers, finding good suppliers, and creating effective internal processes, it is the first step in achieving continual improvement.
+But if you are really interested in satisfying customers, finding good suppliers, and creating effective internal processes, it is the first step in achieving continuous improvement.
 And that includes collecting information externally and internally.
-The sooner you can identify and correct problems the better your organization will be and the happier your customers are.
+The sooner you can identify and correct problems, the better your organization will be and the happier your customers are.